-Diamonds are the birthstone for the month of April, meaning that April-born ladies have an extra reason to ask for gifts of sparkling diamond jewelry (or buy diamonds for themselves).
+Diamonds are the birthstone for the month of April, meaning that April-born ladies have an extra reason to put sparkling diamond jewelry on their birthday wish list (or to buy diamonds for themselves).

 The ancient Romans and Greeks believed that diamonds were tears cried by the gods or splinters from falling stars, and Romans believed that Cupid’s arrows were tipped with diamonds (perhaps the earliest association between diamonds and romantic love).